Raunakk02/martoon/README.md

 # martoon

 Martoon captures the image of the user and displays a cartoon that is predicted by the random number generator.
+Believe me, its Fun!!

 ## Getting Started